git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 * **Alt+Shift+Mute/Solo 1-4**: Stop all playing clips.
 * Use the **Stop** button in combination with any clip of a track to stop the playing clip of that track.

-Use **Shift+Perform** to toggle the birdseye view of the session.
+Use **Shift+Perform** to toggle the birds-eye view of the session.
 In this view a pad represents a block of 16x4 tracks/clips.
 Press a pad to move the view to that range.

 ### Mix Mode